dabeaz-course/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 ### Tuple Packing

-Tuples are focused more on packing related items together into a single *entity*.
+Tuples are more about packing related items together into a single *entity*.

 ```python
 s = ('GOOG', 100, 490.1)